-A Virtual Private Network is a great way to surf the web more securely or access video content that is blocked in your country.
+A Virtual Private Network (aka VPN) is a great way to surf the web more securely or access video content that is blocked in your country.
+A VPN is particularly appealing to people who want to keep their mobile data safe, particularly if you are using a mobile phone OS that isn’t as secure as it could be.
+There are tons of paid options out there, but many of the free options are perfectly serviceable for the average user.
 Here are our top picks for the best free VPN services out there.

 1. Hotspot Shield VPN